 Younger patients with only high blood pressure may not be at significantly higher risk compared to others.

-However, there is general consensus that patients who are older than 65 with hypertension and heart disease may be at a higher risk for COVID-19.
+However, there is consensus that patients who are older than 65 with hypertension and heart disease may be at a higher risk for complications from COVID-19.
 These patients should take extra precautions and continue taking their medications unless otherwise advised by their doctor.

 I regularly take blood thinners.
 Should I have a stockpile of my medications?
 If so, how large of supply do I need?

 We recommend refilling at least a 90 day supply.
 In the short term, you may have the medications mailed to you via your pharmacy to limit pharmacy visits and unnecessary exposures.